Traci Abbott: Storylines

 Traci's older brother, Jack Abbott, was preparing to marry Genevieve Atkinson (Genie Francis).
 Traci returned to Genoa City to spend time with Genevieve and her sister, Ashley, before the ceremony.
 On the day of the wedding, Patty Williams took Genevieve's wedding dress, and she crashed the wedding.
 She shot Jack when he realized who she was, and Jack refused to marry Genevieve because she bought his prized company, Beauty of Nature.
 Traci stayed by Jack's bedside in the hospital while the doctors told him that he may not be able to walk again.
 Traci returned in August for Jack's wedding to Nikki, and invited her sister Ashley to come home with her.
 Traci also returned to support Abby when Victor Newman supposedly died.
 Victor had been suffering amnesia and was involved in an explosion.
 As a result of Victor's "death", Jack was forced to sell Beauty of Nature, and Traci urged Jack to be careful in his business deals.
 Traci would return shortly thereafter as she moved back to the Abbott Mansion, and became a thorn in Jack's latest relationship with Phyllis Summers (Michelle Stafford), who recently moved in with Jack.
 Eventually, Traci gave her blessing, but an accident left Phyllis in a coma and she left for Georgia for experimental treatments.
 Traci briefly hinted to Jack that her return to Genoa City was sparked by issues with her marriage to Steve following Colleen's death.

 In 2019, Traci writes another book based on Cane Ashby.

+Reception

+Maitland won the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Traci in 1985.
+In 2022, Charlie Mason from Soaps She Knows placed Traci 21st on his list of the best 25 characters from The Young and the Restless, commenting "What's that, you say?
+Traci's not exciting?
+Nothing happens to Traci?
+She doesn't even have a love interest?
+Traci, friends, is us.
+Beth Maitland's character is the voice of reason to which no one listens, the well-adjusted personality we should all aspire to be.
+Also, we couldn't freaking adore her more."